 The next question is, how often do you go to the chiropractor?
-If you’re going once a week, that’s 52 visits a year, so in 12 years, your chair will have paid for itself.
-That’s a long time, and looking at it through that lens, it’s hard to justify the upfront cost of the thing.
+If you’re going once a week, that’s 52 visits a year, so in less than 2 years, your chair will have paid for itself.

 Diagnosis / Treatment

 The second thing to talk about here is the diagnosis you have or treatment you need.

 Massage chairs are (depending on their specific features) excellent at helping people with chronic back, and leg pain feel better.